-Toxic people wear us out and drain us of energy.
-They are frequently called “energy vampires” and can anger and enrage us.
+Toxic people wear us out and drain us of our energy.
+Toxic people are frequently named “energy vampires” and can anger and enrage us.
 They constantly criticize or put us down, they cross our personal boundaries and typically make us feel worse as opposed to better.

-Toxic people are commonly extremely negative and unhappy people.
+Toxic people are commonly deeply negative and unhappy people.
 You know the saying, “misery loves company”?
 Well, with those who are toxic, that is precisely their underlying and hidden motive.

 What Defines a “Toxic” Person?
 What are their Character Traits?

 - Toxic people are typically chronically negative people.
 They are often the naysayers in life.
 They are the chronic complainers and whiners.
-They play the victim constantly whereby everything is always everyone else’s fault.
+They constantly play the victim, whereby everything is always everyone else’s fault.
 They are never to blame, and their lives are often full of highly dysfunctional/broken relationships and/or constant drama.

 - They can be envious and jealous of other people.
 They don’t want to see others doing better in life or to feel better than they do.
 They are commonly deeply and inwardly insecure about themselves, their own abilities and accomplishments and therefore, feel inferior to other people.

-- They typically are the takers in a relationship as opposed to the givers.
+- They typically are the takers in a relationship versus the givers.
 A relationship with a toxic person is often one-sided and imbalanced, weighing in their direction.
-They typically talk about themselves, rarely asking or truly caring about how you are or what is going on in your life.
+They typically talk about themselves, rarely asking or caring about how you are or what is going on in your life.

-- They frequently ignore, disrespect and disregard your feelings.
+- They frequently ignore, disrespect and disregard your feelings and boundaries.

-- They also can exhibit an inflated ego and will flaunt their accomplishments or show off.
+- They also can exhibit an inflated ego and will show off and flaunt their accomplishments.

 What distinguishes a toxic person from an unpleasant or negative person is that a toxic person frequently disrespects and crosses your personal boundaries.
-A toxic person manipulates and tries to control others and they are always right.
+A toxic person also manipulates, attempts to control others and is always right.

-A toxic person can be a family member, a close friend, an acquaintance, a boyfriend/girlfriend, co-worker, boss or marriage partner.
+A toxic person can be a family member, a close friend, an acquaintance, a boyfriend/girlfriend, co-worker, boss or partner.
 They exist everywhere.
-These kinds of people can infect our lives with sheer poison, and can impact our own ability to be happy.
+These kinds of people can infect our lives with poison and can impact our ability to be happy.

-Do you ever feel this way around certain people in your life?
-Is there anyone in your life now that makes you feel far worse rather than better and is doing more harm than good in your life?
+Do you ever feel this way around certain people?
+Is there anyone in your life that makes you feel worse rather than better and is doing more harm than good?

-A relationship with a toxic person is highly destructive to our own well-being and happiness and can infect our lives.
-If you can relate to this feeling, read on to find out what you can do about it.
+A relationship with a toxic person is highly destructive to our well-being and happiness and can negatively impact our lives.
+If you can relate to this feeling, read on to find out how to deal with toxic people.

 Set Personal Boundaries and Limits